hashicorp/terraform-website/content/source/docs/enterprise/admin/general.html.md

 ## Require Site Admins to Enable Two-factor Authentication

--> **Note**: This setting can be used in conjunction with SAML in Terraform Enterprise versions v202201-1 or later.
-Prior to this release, the setting had no effect if SAML was also enabled
+-> **Note**: You can use this setting in conjunction with SAML for Terraform Enterprise v202201-1 or later.
+For prior versions, this setting has no effect if SAML is also enabled.

-Enabling this setting adds the requirement that admins have two-factor authentication enabled to access site admin functionality, which can make the site more secure.
+This setting can make the site more secure by requiring that admins enable two-factor authentication to access site admin functionality.

 Admins that do not have two-factor authentication enabled may still log in, but will be unable to perform any admin-only functions until they enable and verify two-factor authentication.

-This setting can be used in conjunction with [SAML Single Sign On](https://www.terraform.io/docs/enterprise/saml/index.html).
+You can use this setting in conjunction with [SAML Single Sign On](https://www.terraform.io/docs/enterprise/saml/index.html).

 ## Contact Info